openstack-infra/zuul/doc/source/admin/monitoring.rst

 Metrics
 ~~~~~~~

-The metrics are emitted by the Zuul :ref:`scheduler`:
+These metrics are emitted by the Zuul :ref:`scheduler`:

 .. stat:: gerrit.event.<type>
    :type: counter

-   Gerrit emits different kind of message over its `stream-events`
+   Gerrit emits different kinds of messages over its `stream-events`
    interface.
 Zuul will report counters for each type of event it
    receives from Gerrit.